Discover San Francisco by Historic Streetcar in 5 City Stops

 The Castro/Mission District

-San Francisco’s historic F-Market streetcar line begins in the middle of the city at the intersection of 17th Street, Market Street, and Castro Street.
-The Castro District is a major west coast hub for the LGBTQ community, where street festivals happen throughout the year.
-Opportunities for socializing and dancing at gay bars abound.
-Watch the neighborhood in action from a sidewalk café while enjoying the warm afternoon sun.
+The Castro District is a major west coast hub for the LGBTQ community.
+Street festivals happen throughout the year.
+You can enjoy socializing and dancing in its bars.
+Or if you prefer just to watch the neighborhood in action, you can relax at a sidewalk café while enjoying the afternoon sun.

 The Castro has historically been a hub of LGBQT culture and activity.
 Photo Credit: Mike McBey